Boundary Disputes Solicitors

-Given the close proximity in which many of us live, it’s hardly surprising that boundary disputes are common-place.
-But boundaries can evoke emotions out of all proportion to the dispute, with thousands of pounds being spent on reclaiming a few feet – or sometimes a few inches – of land.
+Given the close proximity in which many of us live, it’s hardly surprising that boundary disputes are commonplace.
+Boundaries can evoke emotions out of all proportion to the dispute, with thousands of pounds being spent on reclaiming a few feet – or sometimes a few inches – of land.

-Most boundary disputes can be resolved quickly and easily however if you seek advice early and get the right support from a specialist boundary solicitor.
+However, most boundary disputes can be resolved quickly and easily if you seek advice early and get the right support from a specialist boundary dispute solicitor.

 What is a boundary dispute?

-Boundary disputes cover a number of issues, such as disagreement over boundary lines or one person deliberately encroaching over a known boundary.
-Sometimes it just isn’t clear who owns a particular boundary and changes over time have only added to the uncertainty.
+Boundary disputes cover a number of issues, such as disagreements over boundary lines or one person deliberately encroaching over a known boundary/party line.
+Sometimes, it just isn’t clear who owns, or is responsible for, a particular boundary.
+The property’s title plans do not always outline the exact boundaries, and changes over time can only add to the uncertainty.

-In any case your first course of action should be to contact our specialist boundary lawyers.
+In any case, your first course of action should be to contact our specialist boundary dispute solicitors.
 We have a wealth of experience across a range of boundary disputes and will work with you to resolve your matter at the earliest possible stage.

 The first step in resolving your boundary dispute is to try to ascertain the precise line of the boundary, usually by referring to your property deeds.
-If this isn’t clear we’ll look for other evidence, such as how previous owners have treated the boundaries and who has taken responsibility for maintaining any boundary structure.
+If this isn’t clear, our solicitors will look for other evidence, such as how previous owners have treated the boundaries and who has taken responsibility for maintaining any boundary structure.

-Boundary matters can quickly escalate so it’s important to get legal advice from a specialist boundary solicitor.
+Boundary matters can quickly escalate, so it’s important to get legal advice from a specialist property litigation lawyer.
 We can advise you on the best course of action and offer alternative methods of dispute resolution – such as mediation – which can help avoid court proceedings, where possible.